REI funds several types of projects; please visit the Project Overview page for details.

 |First Project Update||February 19, 2020|

 |Second Project Update||April 23, 2020|

 |Present at REI Event||September 3, 2020|

 Technical Assistance selection is a competitive process.
 REI typically funds ten or more semester-long projects each year.
-Visit the Project Overview page for more information on REI project types.
-We are currently accepting applications for Spring 2020 Student-Led, Faculty-Guided Projects.
-Apply now!
+Visit the Project Overview page for more information on REI project types, or watch our Webinar on the 2019-2020 Student-Led, Faculty-Guided technical assistance.